 - All unregistered cars will have license plates investigated by the business office and fines issued to the vehicle owners.

-- Any student in possession of a permit that has been stolen, altered or used without authorization from the business office will be automatically referred to the judicial board and fines assessed.
+- Any student in possession of a permit that has been stolen, altered or used without authorization from the business office will be automatically referred to the campus conduct board and fines assessed.